 “I didn’t know what hit me.
-I went to the family doctor for a blue palm and later stood outside with two referral letters.
+I went to the family doctor for a blue palm and a bit later stood outside with two referral letters.
 One for the cardiologist but also one for the geriatrician.
-I ended up in the merry-go-round of all kinds of examinations with the diagnosis being Parkinson’s.”
+I ended up in a rollercoaster of all kinds of examinations with the diagnosis being Parkinson’s.”
 The lives of Stieneke and Martien are turned upside down.
 Yet they experience rest and peace.
 How?

 Parkinson’s is not something you have alone

 “Funnily enough, the diagnosis didn’t overwhelm us.
 When we had to fill in the long questionnaires, we recognized so much.
-It was also a confirmation of what we had already seen ourselves such as difficulty walking and in memory.
-But yes, after the diagnosis we did think…what now?”
+It was also a confirmation of what we had already seen ourselves such as difficulty walking and bad memory.
+But still, after the diagnosis we did think… what now?”

 “I’m grateful for all the help and resources out there.
 But it’s also really hard sometimes.”
 Martien says: “I’m going to retire in a few years.
 Well that’s going to look a lot different than we thought.”
 And then Stieneke shares: “It didn’t occur to me until recently: will I be able to see my grandchildren grow up?

 “In the kitchen there are all the memo sheets of things I must not forget.
 Turn off the induction plate, turn off the iron.
 But also “pray for rest and peace”.
 And this is what we pray for every day.
 I wouldn’t know what to do in this situation if I didn’t have God.
 I would go crazy.”

 “We have not been angry at God.
 It is what it is.
 We can’t change it.
 I also don’t wonder why this happened to me/us.
 Why shouldn’t it happen to us?
 I certainly believe that God is good but that doesn’t automatically mean that we won’t experience difficult things in our lives.
 You can’t say, God is good so I will never get sick.
 We live in a broken world and what I love about it is to discover that God is right there.”